Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Mathematical formulation

 \textbf{Dynamics of trains.} Constraints (\ref{eq:0-1timetableConstraint}) impose restrictions on the binary indicator variables associated with train operations following \cite{Lu2023}.
 Constraints (\ref{eq:0-1timetablefeasibleConstraint}) ensure that all trains are operated before the end of the study time horizon.
-Constraints (\ref{eq:0-1DepartureConstraint}) link the indicator variables and the real-valued departure time of each train.
-Constraints (\ref{eq:headwayConstraint}) are formulated to track the headway of any two adjacent trains.
-Constraints (\ref{eq:headwayLimitConstraint}) impose the limitations related to headway.
-Constraints (\ref{eq:0-1headwayConstraint}) define the binary indicator related to headway, in other words, the time for passengers waiting for train $i$.
+Constraints (\ref{eq:0-1DepartureConstraint}) link the binary indicator variable $z_i$ with the real-valued departure time $d_i$ of train $i$.
+Constraints (\ref{eq:headwayConstraint}) define the headway $h_i$ between two successive trains $i-1$ and $i$.
+Constraints (\ref{eq:headwayLimitConstraint}) enforce both lower and upper bounds on the headway, denoted by $h^{\min}$ and $h^{\max}$, respectively.
+Constraints (\ref{eq:0-1headwayConstraint}) introduce a binary variable $x_{it}$, which equals 1 if and only if timestamp $t$ falls within the headway interval of train $i$, and 0 otherwise.
+Figure \ref{fig:Auxiliary} illustrates the relationship between $z_{it}$ and $x_{it}$.
+For example, suppose trains 1 and 2 depart at timestamps 2 and 4, respectively.
+Then, $z_{12} = 1$ and $z_{24} = 1$.
+The time periods between the departures of train 1 and train 2, i.e., timestamps 2 and 3 fall within the second headway.
+Therefore, $x_{22} = 1$ and $x_{23} = 1$.

-\textbf{Interactions between trains and different types of passengers.} Due to trip-shifting policies, the distribution of passengers in the time dimension would change.
-Constraints (\ref{eq:nobookingshiftConstraint}) and \eqref{eq:nobookingnonpeakingConstraint} ensure that the number of passengers after shifting arrival times remains the same as before.
+\textbf{Interactions between trains and different types of passengers.} Due to trip-shifting policies, non-reserved passengers who originally plan to arrive at origin stations during peak hours are allowed to adjust their arrival times.
+The following constraints ensure that the total number of passengers remains consistent before and after shifting trips.

+Constraint (\ref{eq:nobookingshiftConstraint}) ensures that for each timestamp $t \in \hat{\mathcal{T}}$ during peak hours, the number of passengers originally scheduled to arrive at timestamp $t$ from station $u$ to $v$ equals the sum of those who shift their arrival to timestamps $t' \in [\max\{0, t-\imath\}, t ]$.
+Here, the parameter $\imath$ represents the maximum timestamps that unreserved passengers can shift their trips, and $\kappa_{uvt't}$ denotes the number of such passengers shifting their scheduled arrival time from $t$ to $t'$.
+These constraints ensure that no passengers are lost or artificially generated due to trip-shifting policies.
+Constraint (\ref{eq:nobookingnonpeakingConstraint}) ensures that all passengers scheduled to arrive during non-peak hours (i.e., $t \in \mathcal{T} \backslash \hat{\mathcal{T}}$) are assumed to arrive exactly at their original arrival time $t$, as no shifting is permitted.

 Thereafter, constraints (\ref{eq:bookingBoardingConstraint}) are formulated to ensure passengers with reservations, who are not controlled by the passenger flow control strategies, can board the first coming train.